jambybrillo/aws_partitioner/docs/source/register_and_test_the_system.rst

-Register And Test The System
+Register and test the System
 =======================================